 By Fred Wahl, your Personal Immigration Guide

-I came across an interesting article in the New York times.
+I came across some interesting and disturbing articles in the New York times.

 Immigration even after arrival in the USA and marriage.

-For your wife to remain in America she must apply for a Green Card.
+For your new spouse to remain in America she/he must apply for a Green Card.
 Successful granting of a Green Card is NOT guaranteed.
 Not even if your Fiancee Visa or Spousal Visa petition was perfect.
 Still needed is a well prepared, well assembled Adjustment of Status ‘Green Card’ application.

 Still needed is iron clad, compelling evidence of a ‘bona fide’, ‘genuine’ relationship.
 And in addition to proving the genuine relationship, you must ALSO prove ‘beyond the shadow of a doubt’ that the two of you are living together, and have bound your lives together.